shaqsauce/shaqsauce.github.io/exercises/week6.md

 1. Create a new file called `gameoflife.js` in [game-of-life/](/game-of-life)
 2. Add `console.log('My new File!!!!!!!!!!');` to your new file
-3. On a new line below line 23 and which should have `<\div>` create a new script tag that points to your gameoflife.js file.
+3. On a new line below line 23 and `<\div>` create a new script tag that points to your gameoflife.js file.

     ```html
     <script src="gameoflife.js"></script>